Headache Pharmacology

 What Do You Need to Know?

-- CGRP pathway: released from trigeminal ganglion → meningeal vasodilation + neurogenic inflammation; 4 anti-CGRP mAbs + 3 gepants approved for migraine
+- CGRP pathway: released from trigeminal ganglion → meningeal vasodilation + neurogenic inflammation; 4 anti-CGRP mAbs plus 4 gepants are FDA-approved across acute and/or preventive migraine indications: ubrogepant, rimegepant, atogepant, and zavegepant

-- Triptans: 5-HT1B/1D agonists — contraindicated in CAD, uncontrolled HTN, hemiplegic/basilar migraine, stroke history; sumatriptan SC has fastest onset (~10 min)
+- Triptans: 5-HT1B/1D agonists — contraindicated in CAD, uncontrolled HTN, hemiplegic migraine / migraine with brainstem aura, stroke history; sumatriptan SC has fastest onset (~10 min)

 - Ditans: 5-HT1F agonist (lasmiditan) — no vasoconstriction, Schedule V controlled substance, 8-hour driving restriction